 History

-The origins of the holiday go back to 1973.
-During this period, there was another war in the Middle East between Israel, Syria, and Egypt.
-US policy supported Israel.
-As a result, the states that are members of the Organization of Petroleum Exporting Countries (OPEC) imposed an oil embargo on America and raised prices for other countries.
-It was a serious blow to the States, where the main means of transportation was the car.
+The origins of this holiday date back to 1973.
+At that time, war broke out in the Middle East between Israel, Syria, and Egypt.
+The United States supported Israel, leading the Organization of Petroleum Exporting Countries (OPEC) to impose an oil embargo and raise prices.
+This was a serious challenge for Americans, as cars were the main mode of transportation.

 Interesting Facts

-- The first fine was issued to a resident of the UK – he exceeded the speed limit by four times;
+- The first speeding ticket was issued to a UK resident, who exceeded the limit by four times;

-- A Belgian created an electric car that managed to accelerate to 65 mph – at that time it was a huge achievement;
+- A Belgian inventor created an electric car that reached 65 mph—a major achievement at the time;

-- The British racer accelerated to 760 mph in a jet car.
-This is an absolute record;
+- A British racer set an absolute record by accelerating to 760 mph in a jet car;

 - The first speed limit sign appeared in the United Kingdom in 1861;

-- Road signs are unique in different regions.
+- Road signs and speed regulations vary widely across different regions.

 55 MPH Speed Limit Day is observed on January 2 each year.